rabbitmq/rabbitmq-website/site/dotnet-api-guide.md

 ## <a id="connecting" class="anchor" href="#connecting">Connecting to RabbitMQ</a>

 Before an application can use RabbitMQ, it has to open a [connection](/connections.html) to a RabbitMQ node.
+The connection then will be used to perform all subsequent operations.
+Connections are **meant to be long-lived**.
+Opening a connection for every operation (e.g. publishing a message) would be very inefficient and is **highly discouraged**.

-To do so in the .NET client, it is necessary to instantiate a `ConnectionFactory` and configure it to use desired hostname, virtual host, and credentials.
-Then use <code>ConnectionFactory.CreateConnection()</code> to open a connection.
+To open a connection with the .NET client, first instantiate a `ConnectionFactory` and configure it to use desired hostname, virtual host, credentials, [TLS settings](/ssl.html), and any other parameters as needed.

+Then call the `ConnectionFactory.CreateConnection()` method to open a connection.
+Successful and unsuccessful client connection events can be [observed in server logs](/networking.html#logging).

 The following two code snippets connect to a RabbitMQ node on `hostName`: